fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/zh/part3c.md

 We have written the code for the error handler among the rest of our code.
 This can be a reasonable solution at times, but there are cases where it is better to implement all error handling in a single place.
 This can be particularly useful if we want to report data related to errors to an external error-tracking system like [Sentry](https://sentry.io/welcome/) later on.

-Let''s change the handler for the <i>/api/notes/:id</i> route so that it passes the error forward with the <em>next</em> function.
+Let's change the handler for the <i>/api/notes/:id</i> route so that it passes the error forward with the <em>next</em> function.
 The next function is passed to the handler as the third parameter:

 ```js
 app.get('/api/notes/:id', (request, response, next) => { // highlight-line